justinmeiners/justinmeiners.github.io/boring-benefits-of-lisp/README.md

 Lisp advocates are famous for having extravagant reasons for why Lisp is their favorite language.
 You might have heard that its the [most powerful language][0], due to feature like [macros][1] or [homioconicty][2].
+Certainly, Common Lisp and Scheme have no shortage of beautiful ideas, but due to their influence, most of their benefits have now been included in modern languages.
-These are certainly interesting, an Common Lisp and Scheme are filled with other beautiful features, but I am interested in it for very simple and practical reasons;
+I am now interested in it for very simple and practical reasons;

 1. Lisp is a fully standardized language.
 Consequently, it is well understood, cross-platform, and has multiple implementations, including several with free licenses.
 2. Lisp has great documentation, books, and learning resources.
 SICP is "the book" for Scheme.
 Common Lisp has several good ones.